Conserving water resources

 • Recycling of municipal and industrial wastewater.

-In 2022, we piloted our Water Aspect Assessment Tool to strengthen our focus on water risks and embedded the tool into our Project Environmental Standards and Environmental Aspects Assessment process in 2024.
+In 2022, we piloted our Water Aspect Assessment Tool to strengthen our focus on water risks and embedded the tool into our PES and EAA processes in 2024.
 This tool has helped us clarify our understanding of water availability (quantity and quality), accessibility, and dimensions of water-related risks beyond water stress.

 Site-specific strategies

 In 2023, we began working with outside experts on an in-depth analysis of key operating sites in areas of potential future water stress.
-At these sites and others, we are developing thorough water balances to gain further clarity on our water use.
+We are developing thorough water balances to gain further clarity on our water use at these sites and others.
 This work informs our efforts to develop water roadmaps that outline opportunities to reduce freshwater intake for select major operated facilities.2

 Across our upstream portfolio, our wells are designed and constructed to promote integrity and help protect the water table.
 Layers of steel and cement form protective barriers between our subsurface pipes and underground aquifers to keep fluids contained.
 In addition, well completions using hydraulic fracturing are closely monitored to manage the pressures within the well, based on parameters set in our project designs.